Non Recurring Engineering / NRE Calculator

 The more parts a device, the more complicated it is to put together, and the higher the non-recurring engineering cost will be.

 There will also be higher chances of making a mistake during assembly.

 This is why it is imperative for electronic engineers, industrial designers, and mechanical engineers to work together and make sure that the final product design is as easy to manufacture and assemble as possible.

 Sometimes, setting up all the molds and machinery necessary to do the production run takes more time than the actual production time of your devices.

-Which is why many factories don’t care much for small batches of products, it doesn’t make economic sense.
+Which is why many factories don’t care much for small batches of products, it makes no sense money wise.

 Injection mold tooling can easily be the most expensive part of any electronic product development process.

-Two main factors can make the costs go up or down, the size and intricacy of the parts and the number of parts.
+Two main factors can make the NRE fee go up or down, the size and intricacy of the parts and the number of parts.